 How often should I dethatch?

 How you dethatch will depend on which device you choose.
-No matter the method, you’ll want to mow your grass a bit lower than normal (to about half its regular height) before you dethatch.
+No matter the method, you’ll want to mow your grass a bit lower than normal (to about half its regular height) before you dethatch your lawn.

 - Manual dethatchers have different blade angle settings, so you can choose how deeply the rake penetrates your lawn (depending on your thatch depth).